tjeve/react-js-exercises/README.md

-This is a Blog that utilizes react
+This is a simple blog that utilizes react